-The Reasons WHY are the MOST important aspects of why we clean and change our aquariums water.
+The Reasons "WHY" are the MOST important aspects of why we clean and change our aquariums water.

 It is also worth noting that most of these “Reasons for Water Changes” are inter related, so addressing one reason often has an affect on another; the results can be ignoring one "reason" often has a domino affect on other reasons".

 I often have told my clients/customers that Nitrate removal was an important reason for water changes, and utilizing vacuuming as a method of removing organic mulm is an effective way of maintaining low nitrates (especially in the absence of nitrogen reducing anaerobic filter bed).
+See Reference Note.

 In freshwater aquariums (especially in the absence of a large amount of thriving plants), water changes using a gravel vacuum to remove ALL the organic mulm before it goes through the full nitrifying part of the nitrogen cycle plays a major part of controlling nitrates in a freshwater aquarium.

 Test: Whatever number that exceeds what you establish as maximum nitrates such as 40 ppm may indicate a water change is needed.

-(2)*GH and Electrolytes (positive mineral ions); this is related to the above point.
+(2)*GH and Electrolytes, positive mineral ions; this is related to the above point.

 This is an important reason that is often missed in determining whether or not adequate methods, frequency, etc. of water changes are being utilized.
-If your aquarium mineral ions/electrolytes are low (see: Aquarium Chemistry), you are likely in need of a water change or should be employing products such as Wonder Shells, Aragamight, SeaChem Replenish and possibly aragonite.
+If your aquarium mineral ions/electrolytes are low, you are likely in need of a water change using water high in electrolytes/mineral Cations and/or should be employing products such as Wonder Shells, Aragamight, SeaChem Replenish and possibly aragonite.

 Test: Unlike GH, carbonate buffers (KH) are often quickly depleted and any lower number under the desired KH target such as 100 ppm indicates the need for a water change and/or addition of buffers.

 (4)*Lowering of DOC & Removal of Organic Mulm (Sludge); DOC stands for Dissolved Organic Compounds (some refer to the ‘C’ in this abbreviation as Carbon which would relate to carbon based molecules).

 This is achieved two ways in cleanings:

 * The second aspect is surprisingly misunderstood, even by experienced aquarists and that is by thorough vacuuming of organic mulm, you remove a major cause/source of DOC.

 Another device, the electric (battery powered) “Bag” vacuums are not nearly as efficient as Diatom Filters.
-These use a bag that does not even trap 25% of the DOC causing mulm that a true micron filter can, my tests measuring Nitrates, KH, & Redox show this.
+These use a bag that does not even trap 25% of the DOC causing mulm that a true micron filter can do.
+My tests measuring Nitrates, KH, & Redox show this.